ewjay/fapiwiki/FAPI_Meeting_Notes_2021-06-16_Atlantic.rst

 ---------------------------------------
 https://bitbucket.org/openid/fapi/pull-requests/266

+* Related to rewording the security considerations when using replace on grant management
+* removes the MUST on the revocation and adopts revoking relevant tokens by an out of band means.
-Merged
+* Merged

 PR 275: Introduce backoff support for query
 ----------------------------------------------------------
 * https://bitbucket.org/openid/fapi/pull-requests/275
+* Copy and paste from CIBA with relation to retry codes for HTTP

-There are polling in grant management.
+* There are polling in grant management, but no specific polling terminology.
+* It’s questionable whether we should add standard HTTP best practices everywhere.

-It was pointed out that more context needs to be added.
+* It was pointed out that more context needs to be added.

 PR 274: Introduce require metadata item
 -----------------------------------------------